 There are businesses out there that need a cash injection and this is where you can come in to invest.

-If you invest in the business then you can get some returns.
+If you invest in the business then you can get some returns, not necessarily from

 It’s important to note that you shouldn’t just invest in any business that you come across – you should speak to them about their business plan and how things are going to go in the future.